International ASO Article 3: Execution – Nitty-Gritty Details About Keyword Research, Metadata Submission & Verification for ASO (3/3)May 4, 2018

 International App Store Optimization (ASO) can be quite complicated, so it is important to know what you are getting yourself into.
 This is the third article in a four-part International ASO series that walks through the high-level concepts and nitty-gritty details you need to know when creating and implementing an International ASO strategy.

 The first article of this series discussed the basics of International ASO and the strategic elements to consider when determining which countries to target with an ASO strategy.
 The second article detailed the major differences in how the iTunes App Store and the Google Play Store approach country and language combinations, and how those differences can impact your ASO strategy and rankings.
 This article will discuss keyword research for International ASO, and how to upload and verify your app metadata correctly in both app stores.
-The final article of this series (not published yet) will outline how to track your success and will also share details about how to tweak and test nuanced keyword variations continue to drive and hopefully improve international keyword-rankings.

 Just a heads up, this article is geared towards readers who are already familiar with the fundamental concepts and Best Practices of ASO.
 It builds on International ASO concepts originally discussed in the first two articles of this series, so it would be helpful to check those articles out, if you haven’t already.
 If you’re new to ASO or want to brush up on the basics, we’ve included a list of great resources on the topic at the end of this article that should help you get up to speed on the basics quickly.